Religious persecution: Persecution of Muslims

-The ongoing Rohingya genocide has resulted in over 25,000 deaths from 2016 to present.
+The ongoing Rohingya genocide has resulted in over 25,000 deaths from 2016 to the present.
 Over 700,000 refugees have been sent abroad since 2017.
 Gang rapes and other acts of sexual violence, mainly against Rohingya women and girls, have also been committed by the Rakhine Buddhists and the Burmese military's soldiers, along with the arson of Rohingya homes and mosques, as well as many other human rights violations.

 The Chinese government has persecuted the majority-Muslim Uyghur people and other ethnic and religious minorities in and around the Xinjiang Uyghur Autonomous Region (XUAR) of the People's Republic of China.
-Since 2014, the Chinese government, under the direction of the CCP during the administration of CCP general secretary Xi Jinping, has pursued policies leading to more than one million Muslims (the majority of them Uyghurs) being held in secretive internment camps without any legal process in what has become the largest-scale and most systematic detention of ethnic and religious minorities since the Holocaust.
+Since 2014, the Chinese government, led by the CCP during the administration of CCP general secretary Xi Jinping, has pursued policies leading to more than one million Muslims (the majority of them Uyghurs) being held in secretive internment camps without any legal process in what has become the largest-scale and most systematic detention of ethnic and religious minorities since the Holocaust.
 The Chinese Government has subjected hundreds of thousands of members of Muslim minority groups living in Xinjiang to forced abortions, forced sterilizations, and the forced administration of contraceptives (including contraceptive implants), methods of birth control that had exempted ethnic minorities up until that point.
 Uyghurs and members of other minority groups have been made subject to a widespread forced labor apparatus.
 Uyghurs and other religious minorities detained within the Xinjiang internment camps have also been subjected to systematic rape and torture.